microsoft/Windows-iotcore-samples/Demos/Kegocnizer/README.md

 * Raspberry Pi 3 microcontroller
   * We considered using a Minnowboard Max (x86) microcontroller for a while because it housed a similar number of ports and GPIO pins, and because of driver support for some of the card readers we considered.
 In the end, we went with the RPI3 because it was the cheapest option that satisfied our requirements.
-* Windows 10 IoT Core, RS4
+* Windows 10 IoT Core, RS3 and beyond
 * Universal Windows Platform (UWP) for both the user application and the admin console
 * Nostalgia Electrics KRS2100 5.1 Cubic-Foot Kegorator, Draft Beer Dispenser
 * A variety of sensors: